 An even greater challenge for a new football coach is attempting to bring together those 78 athletes who may not have even played side by side as teammates before.

-According to Conyers, it comes down to two things:
+According to Conyers, success will come down to two things.

 “First and foremost, you need to get a great coaching staff,” Conyers said.
 “Next, you need to get [the athletes] around each other and competing to build unity.
 It’s leading by example so that other kids start buying in.”